-Our AI-powered anomaly detection model quietly watches multiple program metrics and tells you when the unexpected happens and shows you where to look.
+Anomaly detection in programs is based on an AI-powered model that monitors multiple program metrics to tell you when the unexpected events happen and show you where to look.
 There's no need to run a report or wade through message logs.
 Plus, the longer your program runs, the more the model learns about what to expect and when to grab your attention.
-Everything fits unobtrusively into the Metrics tab in the Program insights panel.
+Everything fits into the Metrics tab in the Program insights panel.

 From the initial summary view, you can dive deeper.
 Each metric summary links to an expanded view that reveals additional detail about the performance of that metric over time.
 Any unexpected program behaviors – anomalies – are highlighted in charts that plot the history of each metric.
-By default, the Metrics tab displays results for the previous 30 days.
-You can also see results for the previous 7, 90, or 450 days.
-The model evaluates program results nightly and displays dates and times using Greenwich Mean Time (GMT).
+The Metrics tab displays results up to the previous 450 days (30 days is a default).

 As a program runs, the anomaly detection model continually defines a range of expected values for each metric, based on an analysis of previous program performance and customer responses.
 The upper and lower expected values define the bounds of the metric.
 Within these bounds, the model defines a specific expected value that is most likely to occur.
-It appears in the detail charts as a dotted line.
 Trends for the bounds and expected values become apparent over time.
-When there is an anomaly, or a spike up or down in the data, it shows as a red dot on your graph.

 Enable anomaly detection notifications